Don Budge: Professional career

 There was no World series professional tour in 1940 but seven principal tournaments.
 Budge kept his world crown by winning four of these events: the Southeastern Pro at Miami Beach (beating Perry in the final), the North & South Pro at Pinehurst (beating Dick Skeen in the final), the National Open at White Sulphur Springs (beating Bruce Barnes in the final) and the United States Pro Championship (beating Perry in the final).
 Budge was ranked World No. 1 pro by Bowers.

-On July 29, 1940, Budge played an exhibition match in front of 2,000 people at the Cosmopolitan Club in Harlem, New York City against the American Tennis Association's top player Jimmie McDaniel.
+On July 29, 1940, Budge played an exhibition match in front of 2,000 people at the Cosmopolitan Club in Harlem against the American Tennis Association's top player Jimmie McDaniel.
 This is believed to be the first interracial tennis match played before a large audience to take place in the United States.